-Very recently, metabolomic profiling identified changes in the sphingolipid pool after exposure to biotic stress.
-Xanthomonas campestris pv. campestris infection on Brassica oleracea triggered dynamic changes in sphingolipid metabolism including a reduction in the levels of ceramide N-palmitoylsphinganine (Tortosa et al., 2018).
-Treatment of tomato fruit with the β-aminobutyric acid elicitor increased the detected levels of ceramide phosphatidylinositol (Wilkinson et al., 2017).
-These metabolomic studies suggested that biotic stresses could impact sphingolipid metabolism.
+405 Very recently, metabolomic profiling identified changes in the sphingolipid pool after exposure 406 to biotic stress.
+Xanthomonas campestris pv. campestris infection on Brassica oleracea 407 triggered dynamic changes in sphingolipid metabolism including a reduction in the levels of 408 ceramide N-palmitoylsphinganine (Tortosa et al., 2018).
+Treatment of tomato fruit with the β-409 aminobutyric acid elicitor increased the detected levels of ceramide phosphatidylinositol 410 (Wilkinson et al., 2017).
+These metabolomic studies suggested that biotic stresses could 411 impact sphingolipid metabolism.

-Interplay with SA signalling pathway
+413 Interplay with SA signaling pathway

-Genetic and biochemical data suggest that sphingolipids are involved in the regulation of SA levels.
-Several mutants with altered sphingolipid metabolism displayed higher SA content and activation of SA-dependent responses.
-Conversely, both SA and its analogue benzothiadiazole affected sphingolipid metabolism (Shi et al., 2015).
-The Arabidopsis fah1/2 mutant displayed SA accumulation in addition to an increase in ceramides but moderate changes in LCB accumulation (König et al., 2012).
-This suggests that elevated ceramide levels lead to an increase in salicylate levels.
-By contrast, the Arabidopsis loh1 mutant displayed an accumulation of C16-ceramides but no changes in SA levels (Ternes et al., 2011).
-This discrepancy suggests the sphingolipid trigger for SA accumulation may be more complicated than initially expected.
-It is noteworthy that these mutants displayed other changes in sphingolipid homeostasis (e.g. fah1/2 also shows a decrease in glucosylceramides) that maybe have previously been overlooked.
-The induction of SA could therefore be due to alterations in sphingolipid classes other than LCBs or ceramides.
-The link between sphingolipid metabolism and SA may rely on MPK6, ROS/NO and/or calcium accumulation but this is still unclear (Sanchez-Rangel et al., 2015).
-For example, overexpression of LCBK1 in tobacco cell culture triggered the accumulation of ROS in response to cryptogein.
-Loss of LCBK activity by using inhibitors resulted in a decrease in ROS production in elicited tobacco cells (Coursol et al., 2015).
+414 Genetic and biochemical data suggests that sphingolipids are involved in the regulation of SA 415 levels.
+Several mutants with altered sphingolipid metabolism displayed higher SA content 416 and activation of SA-dependent responses.
+Conversely, both SA and its analogue 417 benzothiadiazole affected sphingolipid metabolism (Shi et al., 2015).
+The Arabidopsis fah1/2 418 mutant displayed SA accumulation in addition to an increase in ceramides but moderate 419 changes in LCB accumulation (König et al., 2012).
+This suggests that elevated ceramide 420 levels lead to an increase in salicylate levels.
+In contrast, the Arabidopsis loh1 mutant 421 displayed an accumulation of C16-ceramides but no changes in SA levels (Ternes et al., 422 2011).
+This discrepancy suggests the sphingolipid trigger for SA accumulation may be more 423 complicated than initially expected.
+It is noteworthy that these mutants displayed other 424 changes in sphingolipid homeostasis (for example fah1/2 also shows a decrease in 425 glucosylceramides) that maybe have previously been overlooked.
+The induction of SA could 426 thus be due to alterations in sphingolipid classes other than LCBs or ceramides.
+The link 427 between sphingolipid metabolism and SA may rely on MPK6, ROS/NO and/or calcium 428 accumulation but this is still unclear (Sanchez-Rangel et al., 2015).
+For example, 429 overexpression of LCBK1 in tobacco cell culture triggered the accumulation of ROS in 430 response to cryptogein.
+Loss of LCBK activity by using inhibitors resulted in a decrease in 431 ROS production but had no effect on cytosolic calcium influx in elicited tobacco cells (Coursol 432 et al., 2015).